Baseball in the Dominican Republic: League structure

-Cultural impact
+Impact

 Not only did baseball help strengthen the Dominican Republic's relationship with the United States, but it also had a massive effect on the culture of the Dominican Republic as a whole.
 Nowadays, baseball symbolizes a dream and hope for a better future for aspiring athletes and helps unite baseball fans (old and new) across several Spanish-speaking countries.
 The rise of baseball in the Dominican Republic has also had a massive impact on the economy of the country as a whole, generating around $1 billion per year via training facilities and professional games.

-1951–present

-A summer baseball league began in 1951.
-In the 1955–56 season, it joined the professional association.
-Since then, the league has attracted many top players from the major leagues.
-Beginning in the 1955 season, the country's international presence grew attracting global attention.
 As of 2015 opening day, Dominicans were 83 of Major League Baseball's 868 players.
 At the beginning of the 2016 season, no country other than the United States contributed as many.

-The Dominican Republic's Professional Baseball League LIDOM by its acronym in Spanish, hosts yearly winter games across the country.
-It consists of 6 teams, and it is the highest level of professional baseball played in the Dominican Republic.

 Championships

-Every year at the end of the summer season, the two tops teams from that season face off at La Normal Stadium.
+Each winter at the end of the Dominican Professional Baseball League season, the top two teams face off following a round robin tournament at their home stadiums.
 This has been a major cultural event in the Dominican Republic, drawing in thousands of eager fans.
 Find more information on the winners of these playoff games in the table below: